kevinschaul/pytest-llmeval/README.md

 ## Features

-- *Simple interface*: Just mark which tests are LLM evals and store the results
+- **Simple interface**: Just mark which tests are LLM evals and store the results
-- *Evaluation metrics*: Get comprehensive classification metrics including precision, recall, and F1 scores
+- **Evaluation metrics**: Get comprehensive classification metrics including precision, recall, and F1 scores
-- *Grouped evaluations*: Compare how different prompts or models perform acorss your test cases
+- **Grouped evaluations**: Compare how different prompts or models perform acorss your test cases
-- *File export*: Save evaluation reports to file for monitoring performance changes over time
+- **File export**: Save evaluation reports to file for monitoring performance changes over time
+- **Custom analysis function**: Write your own analysis function if you prefer
-- *Pytest integration*: Evaluations fit right in with your project's other tests
+- **Pytest integration**: Evaluations fit right in with your project's other tests

 ## Usage